hexinfra/gorox/README.md

     shell> ./gorox help

-To install, move the whole Gorox directory to where you like.
+To install Gorox, simply move the whole Gorox directory to where you like.
 To uninstall, simply remove the whole Gorox directory.

 More usage examples
 -------------------